tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

-In this this toturial I will explain how you get otclient compiled and running on windows machines.
+In this this tutorial I will explain how you get otclient compiled and running on windows machines.

 ### Download what you will need